Parker Variant Review – Great Affordable Adjustable Option

 Handle and Grip 9/10

-With an overall length of 103mm and handle length 90mm –it makes the razor quite long, which is very close to the Merkur Progress 510 long-handled model.
+With an overall length of 103mm and handle length of 90mm –it makes the razor quite long, which is very close to the Merkur Progress 510 long-handled model.
 Some guys favor longer handles, and others don’t.

 While I have become a fan of short-handled razors like the Merkur 34C, the longer handle on the Variant makes head shaving easier.
 Setting two is very good for head shaving.